Investigating Agency of LLMs in Human-AI Collaboration Tasks: Framework of Agency Features

 \xhdr{Self-Efficacy} \textit{Do you have self-belief in your intentions?} Another factor that contributes to one's Agency is the self-belief one has in their intentions.
 When one has a strong sense of self-belief, they are more likely to be persistent with their intentions.

-We characterize \textbf{strong self-efficacy} as pursuing a preference for multiple turns even after the other person argues against it (e.g., ``\textit{I understand your point of view, but I still prefer the blue color}''), \textbf{moderate self-efficacy} as pursuing a preference for only one additional turn before giving up (e.g., ``\textit{Okay, let's go with brown then}''), and \textbf{no self-efficacy} as not pursuing their preference for additional turns after the other person argues against it (e.g., ``\textit{Sure, brown should work too}'').
+We characterize \textbf{strong self-efficacy} as pursuing a preference for multiple turns even after the other person argues against it (e.g., ``\textit{I understand your point of view, but I still prefer the blue color}''), \textbf{moderate self-efficacy} as pursuing a preference for only one additional turn before giving up (e.g., ``\editsc{\textit{I feel like the beige color would complement the wall better}}''), and \textbf{no self-efficacy} as not pursuing their preference for additional turns after the other person argues against it (e.g., ``\textit{Sure, brown should work too}'').

 \xhdr{Self-Regulation} \textit{Can you adjust and adapt your intentions?} In situations when an individual's initial intentions may not be optimal, it is necessary to monitor, adjust, and adapt them.
 Such self-adjustment allows better control over one's goals.